pi-hole/docs/docs/ftldns/valgrind.md

 This, and similar, loss record can safely be ignored.

 For performance reasons, we keep a few prepared SQL statement always ready for execution in the main thread.
-However, this has the disadvatage that forks will inherit them.
+However, this has the disadvantage that forks will inherit them.
 As [it is not safe](https://www.sqlite.org/howtocorrupt.html) to use a database connection across forks, we discard the open connection and open a new one.
 This will inevitably lead to a memory loss, however, the SQLite3 engine is not able to handle this any better.

 As forking relies on [copy-on-write](https://en.wikipedia.org/wiki/Copy-on-write), this does not *actually* lead to a memory wasting as the resource will be shared between the fork and the original process.
 Furthermore, TCP workers are typically rare and short-lived so this leak isn't anything we are too worried about.